heyoka/faxe-docs/docs/nodes/logic/deadman.md

 .repeat_interval(interval)

 ```
-Outputs every item as a passthrough and, if no item is seen with 15 seconds,
+Outputs every item as a passthrough and, if no item is seen within 15 seconds,
 outputs the last item with a new timestamp, that is derived from the last iteration and increased by interval (15s).